robertgiurcanu/PythoShop/README.md

 # PythoShop

-PythoShop is a Python-based image editing application supporting image manipulation through a graphical interface.
-The program uses BMP images and includes a collection of filters and tools implemented in Python.
+PythoShop is a Python-based image editing application which manipulates images through a graphical interface.
+The program uses BMP images and includes many filters and tools to choose from that were implemented in Python.
 ---

-## Functionality

-PythoShop provides both image-wide filters and interactive tools.

 ### Filters